- How to access Windows files from Mac side with Parallels Desktop 13 for Mac and above?

-I have installed or upgraded to Parallels Desktop 13 and now my Windows disks are lost from Finder.
+I have installed or upgraded to Parallels Desktop 13 (and above) and now my Windows disks are lost from Finder.
 I used to be able to access them from the Favorites menu on the sidebar, but now they are gone:

-In Parallels Desktop 13 for Mac we have redesigned this feature making it more natural - now your virtual machine is available for access in Shared menu as a standalone network computer:
+Starting from Parallels Desktop 13 for Mac we have redesigned this feature making it more natural - now your virtual machine is available for access in Shared menu as a standalone network computer:

 The new feature design brings the following benefits: